eliza411/testkitchen/slides/slides.rst

 #.
 Label: Gallery Image
 #.
 Field name: gallery_image
 #.
 Type of data to store: Image
 #.
-Form element to edit the data: Image
+Form element to edit the data: Image <- the defaulti
+#.
+Save

 Field Settings
 --------------

-Leave as is.
-Public files selected, no default image
+Leave as is: Public files selected, no default image

 GALLERY Settings
 ----------------

 There are a lot of settings here!
 Accept the defaults EXCEPT the following:

-File directory: gallery
+File directory: galleries

 Minimum image resolution: 640 x 480